|by Mr Credit Card|

 Rewards and Formula

 Membership Rewards First – The Platinum Cards reward is based on the Membership Rewards First program.
-“First” is the higher end version that is only available to platinum and centurion card holders.
-You will earn one point for every dollar that you spend and Membership Reward Points do not expire.
+“First” has slightly more rewards than the regular MR program..
+You will earn one point for every eligible dollar that you spend and Membership Reward Points do not expire.
 (Watch the Video)

 Platinum Travel Service – Platinum card holders can make use of Platinum Travel Service to make all their travel reservations.
 The advantage of using this service is that they will coordinate your bookings in terms of using the reward points you have earned.